BUYING THE BEST HOME CINEMA & THEATER SYSTEM

 WHICH HOME CINEMA SYSTEM DO I NEED?

 Recreate the cinematic experience at home with immersive surround sound.
 Here's how to choose the components you need.

-And if you need a little help to set up your home cinema, an installation services is available when you buy in our shops or by phone.
-Call 03301 230 106, or visit your local John Lewis & Partners.
+And if you need a little help to set up your home cinema, an installation service is available when you buy in our shops or by phone.
+Call 03301 230 106, or visit your local John Lewis.

 This long narrow unit contains surround sound decoding, amplification and multiple speakers.
 Position in front of the TV or secure it to a wall.
 It usually comes with a subwoofer, which enhances bass and sound depth.
 Subwoofers can be wired or wireless, depending on the brand

 - Already own a DVD or Blu-Ray player

 - Don’t want the fuss of installing a large speaker setup, but want the same power

 - Want something compact and versatile that could hang on the wall